USD ($)

 By understanding network topology and implementing it effectively, organizations can ensure reliable communication and efficient data transfer within their networks.

-There are 7 Types of network topologies practiced in the IT field:
+There are 7 Types of network topologies in computer networking:

 Now let's discuss these topologies one by one.